-8 Dos and Don'ts of a New Zealand Road Trip
+8 Tips for a New Zealand Road Trip

 New Zealand is unique.
 It has relatively short distances between towns and attractions.
-It has a sparse population which means that you can have many of our most amazing sights all to yourself.
-It is full of hidden secrets off the road most travelled, and has astounding natural beauty.
+It has a sparse population which means that you enjoy many amazing sights all to yourself.
+It is full of hidden secrets off the major highways, and has astounding natural beauty.
 For these reasons, it is pretty much the ultimate road-trip destination.
 A hire car in New Zealand gives you the freedom to choose your own itinerary, and take a chance on those enticing side-roads off the main highways.

 VroomVroomVroom can help you get the best from your New Zealand driving experience

 However, there are some pointers you need to know.
-New Zealand's uncrowded roads are not benign, but can catch out rookie drivers.
+For more information, check our guide to renting a car in New Zealand.
+New Zealand's uncrowded roads can catch out rookie drivers.
 While Kiwis are pretty laid back, there are some firmly enforced laws that are important to be aware of.
-Here are VroomVroomVroom's dos and don'ts for a New Zealand road trip.
+Here are VroomVroomVroom's tips for your New Zealand road trip.

 While New Zealand is a small country, there is a lot to see.
-I don't believe it's possible to do justice to the whole country in less than three weeks.
-If your time frame is shorter, perhaps concentrate mainly on one island, and plan to do the other on your next trip!
-We love return visitors!
-If that is an option for you, consider the timing.
+It is a good idea to concentrate mainly on one island, and plan to do the other on your next trip.
 Generally, there are fewer tourists in the North Island, but the one time you don't want to be road-tripping there is in the three weeks surrounding Christmas and New Year.
 Many people take their annual holidays then, and the coastal resort towns will be heaving with locals.
 Ironically, this is quite a nice time to be in Auckland.
 The city's problematic traffic eases, and the beaches are uncrowded.

 From mid-January, the hot-spots such as the Coromandel Peninsula and the beaches to the near-north of Auckland such as Mangawhai Heads and Omaha will empty out.
 The South Island generally has a much lower population than the North Island, so doesn't suffer the holiday crush to the same extent.
 I am a huge fan of the shoulder seasons in New Zealand.
 Autumn in particular; sees the most settled weather, the locals are all back at work and school, and the colours of nature can be their most spectacular.